 Brad does this with thoroughly wet hands so that the dough doesn’t stick to him.
 He grabs a handful of dough, pulls it gently to the side and folds it over top (as shown in the photos below).

-Brad folds the dough 2-3 times, then allows the dough to rest for at least 30 minutes before repeating the folding process 2-4 times across a 12 hour period.
-The timing of the folds doesn’t really matter, so feel free to head off to work and forget about folding your dough.
+Brad folds the dough 2-3 times, then allows the dough to rest for at least 30 minutes before repeating the folding process 2-4 more times.
+The exact timing of the folding doesn’t really matter, so feel free to head off to work and forget about folding your dough.

 4. Forming Loaves